 NOTE: If the beneficiary is unable to make decisions independently, they must have a willing decision maker (responsible representative) who understands the rights, risks, and responsibilities of managing the care and supports of the beneficiary within their individual budget.

-Comply with all state and federal laws and regulations including but not limited to minimum wage and overtime requirements.
+Comply with all state and federal laws and regulations including but not limited to minimum wage and/or wage floor (whichever is the higher rate) and overtime requirements.

 Termination of the Self-Direction Option